Need to know

 At the hotel

-Spa, gym, gardens, DVD library, free WiFi throughout.
+Spa, beach club, gym, gardens, DVD library, free WiFi throughout.
 In rooms: flatscreen TV, minibar.

 Our favourite rooms